jmfieldman/Mortar/README.md

 Up until now, all of the examples have shown statements bordered by two attributes (left and right, top and bottom).

-For statements surrounded on both sides, you ***must*** have at least one node that is weight-based and not an explicitly fixed size.
+For statements surrounded on both sides, you generally ***cannot have all*** fixed spacing.
+In most cases this means you will need at least one weighted node, though intrinsic content sized will do provided you are mindful of content hugging and compression resistance values.
 This allows Mortar to make your constraints flexible between the terminals.

-For statements that have a single terminal, the opposite is true.  ***You cannot use any*** weight-based nodes, and they must all be fixed spacing.
+For statements that have a single terminal, the opposite is true.  ***You cannot use any*** weight-based nodes, and they must all be fixed size or intrinsic content size.
 This is because there is no second endpoing to use as an anchor for relative sizing.

 Single-terminal statements look the same as the others, but trailing operators use a bang: ```!```  Unfortunately this looks very much like the pipe operator, so don't be confused.
 Specifically, when just attaching a statement to a trailing attribute, use ```<!```, ```<!!```,  ```^!``` or ```^!!```.